This has been a very surprising and great week for the oil industry.

 Earlier in 1924, The Standard of California had sent its team of geologists to Indonesia.

 To operate in the Netherlands East Indies at that time, Caltex must obtain oil concessions from the government of NEI (Nederlands East India) who was the ruler of Indonesia at that time.
-To do so, Caltex established NPPM (Nederlandsche Pacific Petroleum Maatschappij), a Nederland registered company with its headquarters located in The Hague.
+To do so, in 1930, Caltex established NPPM (Nederlandsche Pacific Petroleum Maatschappij), a Nederland registered company with its headquarters located in The Hague.
 Also, the company must be run by Dutch nationals.

 In the same year, Caltex received its first oil concession in the Rimba area which is now known as the Rokan Block in Central Sumatera.